 A USB port is also common.

-Long cables make it easy to clamp battery terminals, while keeping the jump starter on solid ground.
+Long cables make it easy to clamp to battery terminals while keeping the jump-starter on solid ground.

 Strong clips help make a good connection, biting through the corrosion that often forms on battery terminals.

 Cases are usually robust, built to take everyday knocks and scratches.

 Most have overload protection that prevents damage to your vehicle.

 The compact size of lithium jump-starters doesn't allow for 120-volt outlets.
 Instead, they concentrate on providing power for your electronic devices.